Gaopeng-Bai/QT_flowmanager/README.md

     ryu-manager {filename in the path of your code}.py
     ```
 ## 2. Build mininet (docker).

 * Under docker-mininet file, run command:
     ```
     docker-compose run --rm mininet
     ```
-    If issue appear, reboot docker host try to solve it.
+    * If issue appear, reboot docker host try to solve it.
+    * Do not build a independent container.
+Anyway, mininet images only work on this command.
+That means you need to run this again to start a mininet services.
 * create a switches network.
     ```
     mn --controller remote,ip={ryu manager ip above}  --switch ovsk,protocols=OpenFlow13 --mac --ipbase=10.1.1.0/24 --topo single,4